bash-bastion/bash-object/docs/motivation.md

-# Unmarshaling
+# Motivation

-Unmarshaling strings representing highly structured data in Bash in a reliable and easy to use way has historically been impossible - until now
+Unmarshaling strings representing highly structured data in Bash in a reliable and easy to use way has historically been impossible

-The following examples will use JSON format, which represents the data that Bash will encode in-memory

-## Motivation

-Bash allows for simple/flat mapping via an associative array
+Bash only allows for simple/flat mapping via an associative array

 ```json
 {